How Much Does an Indoor Air Quality Test Cost in 2025?

 Carbon Monoxide

 Carbon monoxide detection services could cost anywhere from $100 to $200.
 Many homeowners have home carbon monoxide detectors that can perform this service.
-Depending on the style, carbon monoxide detectors cost around $15 to $150.
+Depending on the style, carbon monoxide detectors cost an average of $15 to $150.

 Home Allergens

-Testing for specific allergens costs around $100 to $200.
+Testing for specific allergens costs an average of $100 to $200.
 There are many allergens an expert can check for, and you may need to request these services for your specific sensitivities.
 Common allergens include:

 • Dust mites